flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 Wednesday:

 - Debug finishing touches for first MVP
+- Deploy to Heroku
+- Get signed off on your first MVP by your Team Advisor
 - Migrations, Routes & Seeders for second MVP
 - Begin Frontend React for second MVP